surbhisonkiya/introsde-2017-assignment-1/README.md

 1. Clone my repository from github to your local machine.
 2. Import the project folder in your eclipse workspace.
 3. To Add Ivy libraries – right click on “ivy.xml” and click on “Add Ivy Library…” option.
-4. Right click on build.xml  run as2 ant built… select “compile”Click ‘Run’.
+4. Right click on build.xml -> run as -> 2 ant built… -> select “compile”-> Click ‘Run’.
-5. Right click on build.xml  run as2 ant built…  select “generate” Click ‘Run’.
+5. Right click on build.xml -> run as -> 2 ant built… -> select “generate” -> Click ‘Run’.
-6. Right click on build.xml  run as2 ant built…  select “execute.evaluation” Click ‘Run’.
+6. Right click on build.xml -> run as -> 2 ant built… -> select “execute.evaluation” -> Click ‘Run’.